callahan2500/zipcode_to_csa/README.md

-# zipcode_to_csa
+# Map between Zip Code & Combined Statistical Areas
-A relational dataset between CSA (Combined Statistical Area) and Zip Code
+It's very hard to find a relational dataset between Zip Codes and Combined Statistical Areas.
+I pulled this from https://mcdc.missouri.edu/applications/geocorr2022.html and then mapped the six digit zip code from a CSV of Zip Codes from the USPS.
+Not every row has a match, but most do.
+This covers the entire United States.
+To filter for Metropolitian Statistical Areas (MSAs), simply filter the cbsatype23 row for "Metro" and use the CBSAName23.